 Impacts on People

 The establishment of oil palm plantations is often promoted as a way of bringing development to poor, rural regions of Borneo and Sumatra.
-In reality, the industry often has devastating impacts on the people in these areas.
+While palm oil production does provide employment to many people in Southeast Asia, the industry has also had devastating impacts on groups of people in this region.
 All too often, the government’s main interest in the country’s economy leads them to allow corporations to take the land owned by indigenous peoples for their own financial benefit.

-The palm oil industry is also linked to major human rights violations, including child labour in remote areas of Indonesia and Malaysia.
+The palm oil industry has been linked to major human rights violations, including child labour in remote areas of Indonesia and Malaysia.
 Children are made to carry large loads of heavy fruit, weed fields and spend hours every day bent over collecting fruit from the plantation floor.
-Heat exhaustion and cuts and bruises from climbing thorny oil palms are commonplace in this damaging workspace.
-More than often not, children receive little or no pay for their efforts.
+Heat exhaustion and cuts and bruises from climbing thorny oil palms are commonplace in these cases, and more than often not, children receive little or no pay for their efforts.

 With plantations systematically destroying the rainforest land that the local people depend on, communities are continuously finding themselves with no choice but to become plantation workers.
-Faced with poor and degrading working conditions, they often earn barely enough income to survive and support their families.
-Instead of being able to sustain themselves, indigenous communities become reliant on the success of the palm oil industry for their income and survival, leaving these villagers incredibly vulnerable to the world market price of palm oil which they have no control over.
+Faced with poor and degrading working conditions, some earn barely enough income to survive and support their families.
+Instead of being able to sustain themselves, indigenous communities become reliant on the palm oil industry for their income and survival, leaving these villagers incredibly vulnerable to the world market price of palm oil which they have no control over.

 The impacts on conflict-palm oil directly affect 27% of the Indonesian population who rely on the forests for their livelihoods.
 The national population is currently over 242 million and 30-40 million identify or are identified as indigenous peoples, forming upwards of 1/6 the entire Indonesian population.
 They are among the most marginalized groups of the country and are often taken advantage of in situations regarding ownership of their land.
 The oil palm plantations begin taking the place of the forests which communities have lived off for centuries and, in the process, eliminate their livelihoods and only source of income.